-A return filter is fitted to the machine, which is located at the top of the hydraulic tank.
-This must be changed after the first 50 hours and then subsequently after every 500 hours.
-Note that if the filter is allowed to become clogged then the oil will bypass the filter (to avoid the danger of the filter bursting) and allow contaminants into the tank and hence into the system components.
+A return filter is fitted to the machine, in a housing, which is part of the top of the hydraulic tank.
+This must be changed after the first 50 hours and then subsequently after every 500 hours or 6 months.
+Note that if the filter is allowed to become clogged then the oil will bypass the filter (to avoid the danger of the filter bursting) and could allow contaminants into the tank and hence into the system components.